 11% of Nexum employees are veterans or first responders

-We take great pride in this designation, support our current team members who are veterans, and seek to hire veterans to join us.
+We take great pride in this designation, contribute to veteran organizations, and support our current veteran team members.
 In fact, 11% of Nexum employees are veterans or first responders.1

 Protect Your Assets - At All Times